PapiLer/Reforestation/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## How do you make holy water?
+You boil the hell out of it.